Sequential model confidence sets: Case Studies

 The coefficient \(K_{ij,t}\) depends on the sign and magnitude of the most recent score difference \(d_{ij,t-1}\) as well as of the centrality of $\tau$: If \(d_{ij,t-1}>0\), then we have evidence against the null hypothesis that model $i$ is strictly superior than model $j$, and the quantity \(K_{ij,t}\) becomes small.
 That is, the parameter \(\lambda_{ij,t}\) tends to be larger, and we bet more against the null hypothesis.
-On the other hand, \(K_{ij,t}\) becomes larger for \(d_{ij,t-1}<0\), which leads to smaller values of the tuning parameters \(\lambda_{ij,t}\).
 Finally, the primary multiplicative factor, which takes values in $[1,2]$, is used to reduce the influence of the term \(\max\left\{\tau, 1-\tau\right\}\) on the bound in \eqref{eq:predictable_bounds_covid_case_study}.
-It converges to $1$ as $\tau\downarrow 0$ or $\tau\uparrow 1$, and to $2$ as $\tau\to 0.5$.
-This means that we bet more at the tails where the forecasts are typically more distinctive and less if $\tau$ is close to $0.5$ where the forecasts are typically less distinguishable.

-Choosing a smart betting strategy has an effect on the power of the methods as discussed in Section \ref{Subsec:Predictable_bounds_instead_of_fixed_bounds}.
-In Appendix \ref{Appendix:Covid}, we compare the suggested choice of the predictable $\lambda_{ij,t}$'s with the naive approach where $K_{ij,t}=2$ for all $t\in \N$.